In business, we all need feedback from our clients and colleagues in order to make improvements to our service.

-- On a scale of 1-10 what has been the quality of our (friendship, service, relationship) over the past (week, month, year)?
+- On a scale of 1-10 how would you rate the quality of our (friendship, service, relationship) over the past (week, month, year)?

 - What would it take to make it a 10?